Chapter Three... Where's My Hat?

 An astute observer might also notice that Outdoor Idaho had begun what some viewed as a perilous slide into dangerous territory.
 “Stay in your own lane,” said a friend who was worried that the show was getting too political.
 “Birds, bass fishing, and beautiful places is where Outdoor Idaho needs to camp out.”

-Outdoor Idaho's mission had broadened considerably.
-My hope was that the show could travel around the state, helping explain Idaho to Idahoans.
+Outdoor Idaho's mission had broadened considerably since its inception.
+My hope was that the show could cover the state, helping explain Idaho to Idahoans.
 And, who knows, maybe even play a role in connecting a state confounded by its tortuous geology.

 -30-